Lilja/timelog/README.md

 `break time` Optional/prompted.
 Is the total amount of minutes to deduct from the calculation.
 Enter `0` for no breaks.

 `--note` Optional.
 Able to process text from the prompt to make a note that is visible in the `show logs` command.

+`--date` Optional.
+Possible to log for a different date, specify with `--date timestamp` where `timestamp` is something the program `date` can format.

 ---